Mugic Gait Rehab

 Medical Advisor: Dr. Andrew Hsu (Professor in Foot & Ankle Division @ UCI Orthopaedics)

-Bob is a 76-year-old veteran living alone.
+My neighbor Bob is a 76-year-old veteran living alone.
 He suffered a stroke during the pandemic and is currently undergoing gait recovery.
 Due to limited mobility, he is experiencing foot drop in his left foot.
 He primarily uses a mobility scooter for moving around.
 Bob attends physical therapy sessions twice a week, but finds them insufficient.
 He struggles with self-training at home due to the lack of feedback on his performance.

 Foot drop is a condition in which patients struggle to lift their forefoot while walking.
 Physical therapy is essential but its effectiveness can be compromised due to time frame and compliance with the therapy.